Dutchman Bosz succeeds Tuchel at helm of Borussia Dortmund

-BERLIN German Cup winners Borussia Dortmund named Peter Bosz as coach from Ajax Amsterdam on a two-year deal to succeed the sacked Thomas Tuchel, the club said on Tuesday.
+BERLIN (Reuters) - German Cup winners Borussia Dortmund named Peter Bosz as coach from Ajax Amsterdam on a two-year deal to succeed the sacked Thomas Tuchel, the club said on Tuesday.

 Dortmund, who finished third in the Bundesliga and will compete in next season's Champions League group stage, sacked Tuchel three days after winning the German Cup on May 27.